Ensono/stacks-azure-data/datastacks/README.md

 ## Required Config File

-For component generation, the Datastacks cli take a path to a config file.
+For component generation, the Datastacks CLI takes a path to a config file.
 This config file should be a yaml file and have the below format.
-A sample config file is included in the templates folder.
+A sample config file is included in the de_templates folder.

 ```yaml
 # `dataset_name` parameter is used to determine names of the following ADF resources: